 Care and Feeding

 While late winter and early spring fertilizing can give the lawn a good fighting chance against weed invasions, a robust lawn needs feeding throughout its growth.
-Broadleaf weed such as dandelion, chickweed, henbit, burweed and others should be identified so that the correct herbicide can be applied for the chosen sod type.
+Broadleaf weeds such as dandelion, chickweed, henbit, burweed, and others should be identified so that the correct herbicide can be applied for the chosen sod type.